aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Storage considerations

-Rationale: `tinymorph` follows "file-over-app" philosophy, meaning certain folders structures for users files must be adhere to in order for applications to function correctly.
+Rationale: `morph` follows "file-over-app" philosophy, meaning certain folders structures for users files must be adhere to in order for applications to function correctly.

 ### Potential User Problems